Alexander Pushkin: Death

 The pistol duel with d'Anthès took place on 27 January (8 February) at the Black River, without the presence of a second for Pushkin.
-The duel they fought was of a kind known as a barrier duel.
+The duel they fought was of a kind known as a "barrier duel".
 The rules of this type dictated that the duellists began at an agreed distance.
 After the signal to begin, they walked towards each other, closing the distance.
 They could fire at any time they wished, but the duellist that shot first was required to stand still and wait for the other to shoot back at his leisure.

 D'Anthès fired first, critically wounding Pushkin; the bullet entered at his hip and penetrated his abdomen.
 D'Anthès was only lightly wounded in the right arm by Pushkin's shot.
-Two days later, on 29 January (10 February) at 14:45, Pushkin died of peritonitis.
+Two days later, at 2.45 pm on 29 January (10 February), Pushkin died of peritonitis.

+In Fyodor Dostoevsky's novel The Idiot, a character suggests that the shot was accidental: ‘The bullet hit so low that d’Anthès was probably aiming somewhere higher, the chest or the head; nobody aims where that bullet hit, that means it probably hit Pushkin by chance, a fluke.
+I’ve been told that by people who know.’

-At Pushkin's wife's request, he was put in the coffin in evening dress, not in chamber-cadet uniform, the uniform provided by the emperor.
-The funeral service was initially assigned to the St Isaac's Cathedral, but was moved to Konyushennaya church.
+At Pushkin's wife's request he was put in the coffin in evening dress, not in chamber-cadet uniform, the uniform provided by the emperor.
+The funeral service was initially assigned to St Isaac's Cathedral but was moved to Konyushennaya church.
 Many people attended.
-After the funeral, the coffin was lowered into the basement, where it stayed until 3 February, when it was removed to Pskov province.
-Pushkin was buried on the grounds of the Svyatogorsky monastery in present-day Pushkinskiye Gory, near Pskov, beside his mother.
+After the funeral the coffin was lowered into the basement, where it stayed until 3 February, when it was removed to Pskov province.
+Pushkin was buried in the grounds of Svyatogorsky monastery in present-day Pushkinskiye Gory, near Pskov, beside his mother.
 His last home is now a museum.

 Descendants

 Pushkin had four children from his marriage to Natalia: Maria (b.
 1832), Alexander (b.
 1833), Grigory (b.
 1835) and Natalia (b.
-1836), the last of whom married morganatically with Prince Nikolaus Wilhelm of Nassau of the House of Nassau-Weilburg and was granted the title of Countess of Merenberg.
-Her daughter Sophie married Grand Duke Michael Mikhailovich of Russia a grandson of Emperor Nicholas I.
+1836), the last of whom married morganatically Prince Nikolaus Wilhelm of Nassau of the House of Nassau-Weilburg and was granted the title of Countess of Merenberg.
+Her daughter Sophie married Grand Duke Michael Mikhailovich of Russia, a grandson of Emperor Nicholas I.

 Only the lines of Alexander and Natalia still remain.
-Natalia's granddaughter, Nadejda, married into the extended British royal family, her husband was the uncle of Prince Philip, Duke of Edinburgh, and is the grandmother of the present Marquess of Milford Haven.
+Natalia's granddaughter, Nadejda, married into the extended British royal family, her husband being the uncle of Prince Philip, Duke of Edinburgh, and is the grandmother of the present Marquess of Milford Haven.
 Descendants of the poet now live around the globe in the United Kingdom, the Czech Republic, Germany, Belgium, Luxembourg and the United States.